 SEO marketing is more than just search engine optimisation.
-You see, SEO increases sales by improving search visibility and driving more, better qualified search traffic to websites where visitors can see sales messages.
+You see, SEO increases sales by improving search visibility and driving more, better-qualified search traffic to websites where visitors can see sales messages.
 But SEO marketing goes a step further and directly increases sales by conveying value to the target market.
 Here’s everything you need to know to get started.

 What is SEO marketing?